-A 29-year-old male asked:
+A 24-year-old male asked:

-could fludrocortisone cause reflex bradycardia if blood volume increases too much increasing central pressures?
+Could fludrocortisone cause reflex bradycardia if blood volume increases too much increasing central pressures?

 Theoretically: It is possible that you could get reflex bradycardia from volume increase but the amount of volume required to trigger this reflex would not be achievable with florinef (fludrocortisone) alone.
 Bradycardia is a common response in dysautonomia which florinef (fludrocortisone) is used for in treatment.
 I suspect the reflex bradycardia is actually the physiologic response from dysautonomia not volume overload.

 Last updated Jul 3, 2017

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.